 How to apply

-To check your eligibility and apply for a DoH bond loan, view the RentAssist bond loan page on the Housing Victoria website.
+Renters can check their eligibility and apply for a DoH bond loan at Housing Victoria’s RentAssist bond loan.

 DoH bond loans cannot be transferred to another person.